-After bone conduction implant surgery, medical staff will apply a bandage to protect the incision.
+After the bone conduction implant surgery for the Baha Attract System, medical staff will apply a bandage to protect the incision.
 They will show you how to care for the implant site.
 They will also give you advice about medication prescriptions and possible activity restrictions.

-Your surgeon will let you know when to remove the bandage or when to come in for bandage removal.
+Your doctor will let you know when to remove the bandage or when to come in for bandage removal.
 This is usually a few days after surgery.

 How to care for yourself or your loved one at home after surgery

 Recovering from your surgery is generally straight forward, but it will take time.
 Support from family and friends is vital as you prepare for life with your new hearing.

 Here are some tips and recommendations to help you recover

 - Follow your doctor’s instructions and take medication as directed.

 - Ask a friend or family member to help you for a day after your surgery so you can recuperate.

 - All wounds need to be kept dry until they are fully healed.
 Taking a bath instead of a shower or wearing a reliable shower cap is recommended to keep water off the area.
 You should check with your surgeon for the status of the wound before direct water and shampoo is applied.

 - Eat a healthy diet and drink lots of water to promote healing.